King's Cross, London: Location

-Kings Cross forms the south-east part of the ancient parish and subsequent borough of St Pancras, which is now the major part of the London Borough of Camden.
-The importance of Kings Cross station means that use of the place name term spills over into neighbouring parts of the London Borough of Islington.
+King's Cross forms the south-east part of the ancient parish and subsequent borough of St Pancras, which is now the major part of the London Borough of Camden.
+The importance of King's Cross station means the area can be considered as partially lying within both the boroughs of Camden and neighbouring Islington.

 The eastern boundary of the parish and borough of St Pancras has become the boundary of the larger modern borough and is locally formed, in part, by the course of the River Fleet.
-The southern boundary of the parish and borough ran along Guilford Street and in places slightly further south where, on the north side of Long Yard and along Roger Street it followed the course of a now culverted tributary of the Fleet, a tributary which was historically dammed to form Lamb's Conduit.
+The southern boundary of the parish and borough ran along Guilford Street and in places slightly further south where, on the north side of Long Yard and along Roger Street, it followed the course of a now-culverted tributary of the Fleet, a tributary which was historically dammed to form Lamb's Conduit.

-The London Borough of Camden has an electoral ward called Kings Cross, but this only includes a part of southern Kings Cross; south of Euston Road and north of Guilford Street.
-In 2021 it was proposed that this ward be extended north of Euston Road as far as the North London Line, to take in the Kings Cross and St Pancras Termini as well as the large redeveloped area to the north of those stations.
+The London Borough of Camden has an electoral ward called King's Cross.